rust-lang/rfcs/text/0000-optimize-attr.md

 * Not all of the alternative codegen backends may be able to express such a request, hence the “this is a hint” note on the `#[optimize]` attribute.
-    * As a fallback, this attribute may be implemented in terms of more specific optimisation hints (such as `inline(never)`, the future `unroll(never)` etc).
+    * As a fallback, this attribute may be implemented in terms of more specific optimization hints (such as `inline(never)`, the future `unroll(never)` etc).

 # Rationale and alternatives
 [alternatives]: #alternatives

-Proposed is a very semantic solution (describes the desired result, instead of behaviour) to the problem of needing to sometimes inhibit some of the trade-off optimisations such as loop unrolling.
+Proposed is a very semantic solution (describes the desired result, instead of behaviour) to the problem of needing to sometimes inhibit some of the trade-off optimizations such as loop unrolling.

-Alternative, of course, would be to add attributes controlling such optimisations, such as `#[unroll(no)]` on top of a loop statement.
+Alternative, of course, would be to add attributes controlling such optimizations, such as `#[unroll(no)]` on top of a loop statement.
 There’s already precedent for this in the `#[inline]` annotations.